che-incubator/chectl/README.md

       it.
                            Note that `che-tls` secret with CA certificate must be created in the configured namespace.

+  --skip-cluster-availability-check
+      Skip cluster availability check.
+The check is a simple request to ensure the cluster is reachable.

   --skip-version-check
       Skip minimal versions check.